 See what the admission requirements are.

-Check the outcome of the selection.
+Check the results of the exam.

 Complete your enrolment.